vibhoragarwal81/prowler-testing/Entra-OIDC-AWS.md

-# Microsoft Entra OIDC → AWS STS (Prowler Org Scan)
+# AWS Org Scan using Prowler (Microsoft Entra OIDC → AWS STS)

 This document explains the solution where GitHub first authenticates to \*\*Microsoft Entra ID using workload identity federation\*\*, obtains an Entra-issued OIDC token, and then uses that Entra token to call \*\*AWS STS\*\*.

-AWS sees \*\*Microsoft Entra\*\*, not GitHub, as the identity provider.
+AWS sees \*\*Microsoft Entra\*\*, as the identity provider.

-It covers:
+A high level overview is divided in below parts

 1\.
 Primary components in this solution

 2\.
-What needs to be set up inside and outside the YAML and github repo secrets
+What needs to be set up in the workflow and github repo secrets

 3\.
-Full workflow
+Full workflow details

-4\.
-What AWS sees
+4\. what AWS see

 \---